In search of names

 When my mother's parents had emigrated in 1906 and 1912, their hometown of Shumsk (Volhynia gubernia), was a part of the Russian Empire, but like many places in the Pale of Settlement, its nationality was transient.
 Shumsk had belonged to Poland from the 16th century to the end of the 18th century.
 In 1921, it was returned to Poland -- until the USSR took it in 1939.
 The German army overtook it during World War II.
 Then, in 1945, it became part of the USSR again -- until the independent state of Ukraine claimed it in 1991.
 What a tangled history.

-TOBA WAS THE FAVORITE SISTER of my grandmother, the one I called Baba.
+TOBA WAS A BELOVED SISTER of my grandmother, the one I called Baba.
 Or really a half sister, because Baba's mother had died giving birth to her, the sixth child.
 Baba's father remarried and had five more children, among them Toba.
 There's a very sad story that must have been all too common in the past: Baba never celebrated her birthday because it was her mother's death day.
 Only when she was very old, and felt that her mother would have died of something else by then, did she allow herself to acknowlege her birthday.

 What happened to Toba?
 I had asked my mother several times.
 "She died in the Holocaust," my mother had answered, with a little shrug, as if to indicate: Who didn't?